top of page

 Stay updated via the College Board

 Changing your test center or date is often cheaper if planned early.
-Don’t wait until deadlines approach.
+Don't wait until deadlines approach.
+If test centers in your area fill up, check out our guide on what to do when SAT test centers are full.

 • Send scores to colleges and scholarship programs